terraform-ibm-modules/terraform-ibm-icd-etcd/README.md

 IBM Cloud Databases supports:
 - Key Protect encryption in `us-south`, `us-east`, and `eu-de` for backup encryption.
 For more information, see [Bring Your Own Key for Backups](https://cloud.ibm.com/docs/cloud-databases?topic=cloud-databases-key-protect&interface=ui#key-byok) in the IBM Cloud Docs.
-- Hyper Protect Crypto Services in `eu-es` for backup encryption.For more information, see [Hyper Protect Crypto Services for Backup encryption](https://cloud.ibm.com/docs/cloud-databases?topic=cloud-databases-hpcs#use-hpcs-backups) in the IBM Cloud Docs.
+- Hyper Protect Crypto Services in `eu-es` for backup encryption.
+For more information, see [Hyper Protect Crypto Services for Backup encryption](https://cloud.ibm.com/docs/cloud-databases?topic=cloud-databases-hpcs#use-hpcs-backups) in the IBM Cloud Docs.

 If you enable key management encryption and no value is passed for 'backup_encryption_key_crn', the value of 'kms_key_crn' is used